 Sam Mangwana has one of the most tuneful voices in Congolese music and both Franco Luambo Makiadi and Tabu Ley (Seigneur Rochereau) have cited him as their favourite vocalist, according to Franco’s biographer Graeme Ewens.
 Not only has he been a member of both O.K.
-Jazz as well as African Fiesta National / Afrisa International – two of Congo’s and Africa’s most famous bands of all times – but Sam Mangwana has – unlike any other contemporary African artist – toured the width and breadth of the continent and taken musical influences into his repertoire from all parts of Africa.
+Jazz and African Fiesta National / Afrisa International – two of Congo’s and Africa’s most famous bands of all times – unlike any other contemporary African artist Sam Mangwana has also toured the width and breadth of the continent and taken musical influences into his repertoire from all parts of Africa.

 Sam Mangwana’s professional career began in 1963 when he – at the age of 18 and member of a school band – was discovered by Tabu Ley (Seigneur Rochereau) who introduced him to Dr. Nico (Kassanda wa Mikalay) and shortly afterwards became a member of Orchestre African Fiesta.
 The apprenticeship lasted 6 months and ended in 1964.
 Later that year Sam Mangwana was in Brazzaville where he joined Los Batchichas lead by solo guitarist Dicky Barosa.
 During his stay in Brazzaville in 1964-1965 he also appeared with Negro Band and ended up by joining Daniel (De La Lune) Loubelo’s Orchestre Tembo for eight months.